 Factors that can affect insurance rates are the weather and road conditions.

 Queens residents enjoy around 234 days a year with either sunny or partly sunny skies.
 Rainfall is distributed throughout the year, with an average of 122 days seeing measurable precipitation.
 Snow also is very common in this area.

 According to a recent study by TRIP, 82 percent of the major roads in and around New York City are in poor or mediocre condition.
 These pothole-filled streets cost drivers close to $800 a year in extra vehicle operating costs.

 During the winter of 2015, the Department of Transportation reported repairing a total number of 50,882 potholes in Queens.

-According to TomTom's annual traffic index report, New York City has the third-worst traffic congestion in the United States.
-The average commuter spends an additional 33 minutes per hour stuck in traffic during peak commute times and 128 hours a year for commutes of 30 minutes.
+According to TomTom's annual traffic index report, New York City ranks 49th for worst traffic congestion in the world.
+The average commuter spends an additional 34 minutes per day stuck in traffic during peak commute times and 129 hours a year for commutes of 30 minutes.

 Some of the moving violations that will give you a bad driving record and raise your insurance rates:

 The State of New York DMV website lets you pay non-criminal traffic citations.
 It also tells drivers how to request a hearing to contest a ticket and provides helpful traffic court information.

 New York City police have issued 86,090 moving violations so far in 2016.